Joseph Akouissone

-Joseph Akouissonne (1 January 1943 – 17 February 2019) was a Central African film director, actor, and journalist.
+Joseph Akouissonne (1 January 1943 – 15 February 2019) was a Central African film director, actor, and journalist.

 Biography

+Early life and education

 Akouissone was born in Bangassou in 1943.
 He completed his secondary studies at the Lycée Technique de Bangui.
-Akouissone moved to France in 1985 to study mathematics and train as an engineer.
+Akouissone moved to France in 1965 to study mathematics and train as an engineer.
 Instead of continuing on this path, he took Audiovisual courses at the Ecole pratique des Hautes Etudes de Paris X and did a postgraduate thesis under Jean Roach on ethnography.
 Akouissone made an unfinished film about a potter from Sauveteur de Rouergue.

+Career

 In 1975, he directed his first short film, Josepha, on the theme of Black women in Europe.
-On assignment from the Upper Volta Ministry of Cooperation, Akouissone directed Festival de Royan in 1977, a half-hour short film about the troupes of musicians and dancers at the festival.
+On assignment from the Upper Volta Ministry of Cooperation, Akouissone directed Festival de Royan in 1977, a half-hour short film about the troupes of musicians and dancers at the eponymous festival.
 In 1980, he produced Dieux Noirs du State for French television, covering three footballers and a basketball player.
-The following year, Akouissone directed the first documentary filmed in the Central African Reublic, Un homme est un homme.
+The following year, Akouissone directed the first documentary filmed in the Central African Republic, Un homme est un homme.
 In 1982, Akouissone directed Zo Kwè Zo, which received the prize for the best picture at the eighth Panafrican Film and Television Festival of Ouagadougou as well as the prize of the international TV Cinema Commission, awarded from UNESCO.

 During the 1980s, he worked for France 3 Limousin.
 He retired in 2007, but remained active in retirement, writing a blog and denouncing violence in editorials.
 Akouissone died on 17 February 2019 at the age of 76.